 I turned to leave.
 My heart ached, but there was nothing to do.

-I gave her a shy smile and she responded by wrapping me in a hug that was so tight she proceeded to pick me off the ground.
+I gave her a shy smile and she responded by wrapping me in a hug that was so tight she proceeded to pull me off the ground.
 When she finally released me, she slid me to the side and stepped up to the young blonde paladin that I had brought along.

-“I am,” Fynn said nervously.
+“I am,” he said nervously.
+“My name is Fynn”

 “I would be honored to have you as my apprentice.”